+Hyphens:

-Hyphens: Hyphenated words: close-hauled re-establish Not hyphenated: head to wind override reopen resail superstructure Hyphenated when used as adjectives or adverbs, but not when used as nouns: broad- beam- or close-reaching committee-boat, e.g. "S started at the committee-boat end of the starting line" and "The committee boat was an obstruction." keep-clear match-race right-of-way starboard- or port-hand starboard- or port-tack two-turns, e.g., "P did a Two-Turns Penalty." but "Her two turns were not completed while well clear . . ."
+Hyphenated words: close-hauled re-establish Not hyphenated: head to wind override reopen resail superstructure broad- beam- or close-reaching committee-boat, e.g. "S started at the committee-boat end of the starting line" and "The committee boat was an obstruction."